Welcome to our Parents and Children’s Page on ‘E-Safety’.

 DIGITAL PARENTING MAGAZINE

-Your child should have brought home a digital parenting magazine.
+Your child should soon bring home the next edition of the Digital Parenting Magazine.
 This magazine provides great tips to protect your family whilst using technology (such as playstations, phones, tablets, ipads, internet, social media websites).The magazine brings together experts from around the world to give parents the latest advice on digital issues, such as inline reputation, location services, sexting, cyberbullying and illegal content.

 CHILDREN 8 AND OVER